DutchMaker/DM-02/Documentation/Assembly-language.md

 ## Value formats

-Values for data or addresses may be expressed using different formats:
+Values for data may be expressed using different formats:

 | Value Type  | Format    | Example                |
 | ----------- | --------- | ---------------------- |